marcusphelan/marcusphelan.github.io/_posts/2020-12-31-poles-apart.md

 On that day the United Kingdom was not a member of the European Economic Community.
 (The country would later join, along with Ireland, on 1 January 1973.)
 Of course the world was a different place then.
 The New Year’s Eve breaking news was that Paul McCartney had filed a lawsuit to dissolve the Beatles’ partnership.
 It signalled an inauspicious beginning to the coming decade, devoid of the wide-eyed optimism of the 1960s.

 Today, fifty years later, another ending has come.
 The U.K. leaves the European Union.
 It does so at midnight -notably- according to CET in Brussels, the locus of EU power.
 Perhaps Greenwich’s Shepherd Gate Clock will solemnly mark it at 11pm.
 The GMT timepiece was bombed in the Blitz but thankfully survived the blast.
-The incendiary device that smashed into the observatory wall in 1940 serves as a useful touchstone for the U.K.'s alleged hegemony of present day Europe in the guise of the EU.
+The incendiary device that smashed into the observatory wall in 1940 serves as a useful touchstone to the U.K.'s allegations of hegemony of present day Europe in the guise of the EU.

 ![Shepherd Gate Clock](/assets/images/clock.png){: .center-image }